Dalen980512/dalen.github.io/_posts/2024-04-24-third_post.md

 You have been provided with a Jupyter notebook for fingerprint recognition available from https://github.com/lovellbrian/fingerprint .
 Design a GUI and template file/database which allows you to:

-  -​ a.
-Enrol a fingerprint and associate a name.
-Store the template in a file or database
+- ​  Enrol a fingerprint and associate a name.
+Store the template in a file or database.

-​	b.
-Compare a new fingerprint to the fingerprints in the gallery
+- ​  Compare a new fingerprint to the fingerprints in the gallery.

-​	c.
-Evaluate your system on a large number of fingerprints and adjust the threshold for good performance with low error rates
+​- ​  Evaluate your system on a large number of fingerprints and adjust the threshold for good performance with low error rates.

-​	d.
-Produce a ROC curve showing error rates versus threshold
+- ​  Produce a ROC curve showing error rates versus threshold.

-​	e.
-Estimate the false positive rate (false alarm rate) for a false negative rate of 1%.
+- ​  Estimate the false positive rate (false alarm rate) for a false negative rate of 1%.

 You can fetch additional prints from http://bias.csr.unibo.it/fvc2000/download.asp.

 ### Question 1.
 Use of datasets: